JEKimLab/ICLR2025_SpuriousDataPruning/README.md

 ## CelebA Experiments

-Please download and unzip the CelebA dataset from [Liu et. al. 2015](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) (Aligned and Cropped Images).
+Please download and unzip the CelebA dataset from [Liu et. al. 2015](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) (Aligned and Cropped Images) and move it to the CelebA/data/ sub-directory.

 Sample Commands